 Finance and Insurance Features.
-We also provide finance and insurance, or F&I, features on our websites to help streamline consumers' car-buying experience.
+We also provide finance and insurance tools that are integrated into the consumer experience in order to help streamline consumers' car-buying experience.
 Our insurance feature allows consumers to connect with one of our insurance partners, from whom they may obtain car insurance.
 We also have partnered with certain financial institutions to allow consumers who have received offers from dealers who also have partnered with these institutions to pre-qualify for an auto loan.
 Finally, we enable consumers to use a widget that connects them with a major consumer credit reporting agency to allow them to request their credit score.